Windower/Lua/addons/latentchecker/ReadMe.md

 LatentChecker
 =============

-checks weapon skill points of weapon skill tiral weapons and mythic weapons
+checks weapon skill points of weapon skill trial weapons and mythic weapons

 use latentchecker run or lc run to check the weapon skill points of your weapon